LIMUNIMI/SAMPLE/README.md

 If you don't want write code to use SAMPLE, you can use the graphical user interface

-> Please, note that the GUI is still in its beta release phase

 ### Windows
 For Windows, a stand-alone executable is available.
 You can download the latest version from GitHub: